-3.2.5 The development of the mill tip at Bridgeholme Industrial Estate is supported, as this land does not meet any of the Green Belt purposes.
+- 3.2.5 The removal of land at Platt Street, Padfield from the Green Belt could be supported on some grounds.
+The railway line acts as a strong existing boundary to development.
+The land does prevent Hadfield and Padfield from physically merging into one another.
+If it were to be developed and vegetation on the periphery was retained there would be no visual coalescence due to screening by existing vegetation surrounding the site and the railway embankment.
+The removal of land at Brickfield Street is supported as it would fill a gap in the development on the existing settlement edge, which does not prevent the unrestricted sprawl of built-up areas or safeguard the countryside from encroachment.
+In addition the land does not prevent neighbouring towns from merging into one another. - 3.2.6 The development of the mill tip at Bridgeholme Industrial Estate is supported.
+It does not constitute inappropriate development within the Green Belt as it can be considered "redevelopment of previously developed sites (brownfield land), whether redundant or in continuing use (excluding temporary buildings), which would not have a greater impact on the openness of the Green Belt and the purpose of including land within it than the existing development" (National Planning Policy Framework, para 89, pp21).
 It is enclosed on two sides by developed land, and has strong vegetated boundaries which would check unrestricted sprawl and safeguard the countryside from encroachment.
 There are no neighbouring towns in proximity to this area of land.
 In addition, the land itself was previously developed as a mill tip, and so its development would assist in urban regeneration.
-However, further development on the brake testing facility is not supported.
+Further development on the brake testing facility is not supported.
 The track which forms this facility extends well beyond the existing industrial estate, to Chapel Milton.
 Further development would therefore encroach on the countryside, could potentially lead to unrestricted sprawl of the industrial estate, and could cause coalescence between Bridgeholm Green and Chapel Milton.
+It would also constitute inappropriate development within the Green Belt.